 Applicants must demonstrate talent in art, forensics, music, or theatre.
 Recipients are expected to share their talents through performance or other forms of demonstration.
 Auditions and/or scholarship applications are required.

-Recipients are expected to take an active role in musical activities and participate either in a University performing music group or as an accompanist.
+Recipients are expected to take an active role in musical activities and participate either in a university performing music group or as an accompanist.
+The deadline to register for an in person audition or indicate an intention to submit a video-recorded audition will vary based on your admission application plan.
+Please review registration details provided in the link above.